morphgnt/morphgnt-api/README.md

 ```

 `/v0/verse-lookup/?{verse-reference}` parses the verse reference and returns
-a JSON object indicates the URL of the verse resource.
+a JSON object indicating the URL of the verse resource.

 e.g. `/v0/verse-lookup/?Jn+3.16` will return `{"verse_id": "/v0/verse/640316.json"}`